Teaching

 Lecture Series: Digital Culture in Design, Media and Architecture

 This lecture series examines current digital discourses at the intersections of design, media, and architecture.
-It focuses on topics such as artificial intelligence, digital materiality, robotic manufacturing, human-machine interaction, sustainability, the Internet of Things, and digital authorship.
-The lecture series is open to all students and fields of study with an interest in digital culture in design, and beyond.
+It focuses on topics such as artificial intelligence, digital materiality, robotics, human-machine interaction, digital sustainability, the Internet of Things, etc. The lecture series is open to all students and fields of study with an interest in digital culture in design, media, and architecture – and beyond.

-In the Robotic Tectonics III academic module, students explore the design of non-standardized components and their robot-assisted assembly.
-The course combines digital modeling, materials research, and manufacturing technology and is conducted in interdisciplinary cooperation between the faculties of Art and Design and Civil and Environmental Engineering (Chair of Complex Structures).
-The results will be presented at the Winterwerkschau 2026.
+In the Robotic Tectonics (Part IV) module, students will explore the theories, methods and practices of robotic 3D-printing.
+As such, the course combines foundational theories, digital modeling, materials research, and robotic fabrication, and is conducted in multidisciplinary cooperation between the faculties of Art and Design and Civil and Environmental Engineering (Chair of Complex Structures).
+The results will be presented at the summaery 2026.

 Bachelor Essentials: Theoretical Foundations for Developing the Bachelor's Thesis

 The bachelor's preparation module supports product design students in the conception and development of their final thesis.
-It teaches documentary, methodological, and reflective approaches to finding a topic, writing a thesis, and positioning one's own design work in a research context.
+It discusses essential documentary, methodological, and reflective approaches to finding a topic, writing a thesis, and positioning one's own design work in a research context.

 Lab Talks: Graduate seminar in the Ph.D. program